-Like other cetaceans, Pacific white-sided dolphins breathe through a blowhole on top of their head and need to come to the surface periodically to obtain oxygen.
+Like other cetaceans, the dolphins breathe through a blowhole on top of their head and need to come to the surface periodically to obtain oxygen.
 They can stay submerged for up to six minutes.
 They communicate with each other by whistles as well as by touch.

 The Vancouver Aquarium

 The Vancouver Aquarium is located in Stanley Park, which is located near downtown Vancouver.
-The aquarium is a non-profit organization dedicated to education, research and conservation.
+The aquarium is a non-profit organization dedicated to education, research, and conservation.
 It actively participates in all these areas.
-It's a popular institution for schools, tourists and local people.
+It's a popular institution for schools, tourists, and local people.

 I have no doubt that the aquarium staff care deeply for their charges, as I've often observed.
 It's unnaturał for a marine mammal to spend its life in a restricted area that gives them little to do, however.
 It's hard to imagine that this doesn't affect their health and resilience.

-Spinnaker, Hanna and Helen lived together at the Vancouver Aquarium.
-According to the aquarium, all three dolphins were rescued after becoming entangled in Japanese fishing nets.
+Spinnaker, Hana, and Helen were rescued by a Japanese institution after becoming entangled in fishing nets.
 They were declared unreleasable due to their injuries.
 The pectoral fins on the sides of Helen's body were partially amputated as a result of her entanglement in the net.

-Hanna's Illness and Death
+Hana's Illness and Death

-On Monday, May 18th, 2015, staff members noticed that Hanna was behaving abnormally.
+On Monday, May 18th, 2015, staff members noticed that Hana was behaving abnormally.
 The aquarium's head veterinarian was contacted.
 With the assistance of "one of the world's top dolphin radiologists", the vet diagnosed gastrointestinal distention and inflammation.
 This is a condition that is known to progress rapidly and to be life threatening.

-I recently visited the aquarium and observed Helen.
+Shortly after Hana's death, I visited the aquarium and observed Helen.
 Every time she was at the water's surface in the shallow pool, she repeatedly lifted her head out of the water with a jerk while opening and closing her mouth.
 Her behaviour suggested that she had just regurgitated food.
 Each time I returned to Helen's tank after looking at other animals she was still performing this odd behaviour.
 It looked very much like the repetitive actions that some captive animals perform under stress.
 Regurgitation and playing with the regurgitated food is a known indicator of boredom in captive cetaceans.